retroelec/T-HMI-C64/README.md

 First of all: This is a hobby project :)

-All hardware ports not explicitly mentioned including their corresponding registers are not emulated (e.g. user port and serial port).

-"Software stuff" not emulated resp. known bugs:
+Features not emulated (list not exhaustive) resp. known bugs:

 - simple SID emulation, some SID registers are not or only partly implemented yet: $d415 - $d41c
-- no tape/disk drive emulation
+- only very rudimentary support for disk drive emulation available
 - "illegal instructions" test suite fails
 - no "FLI border removal" / "sideborder removal"
 - synchronization is rasterline-based, not cycle-exact
 - rarly C64 CPU is blocked after loading a game

-### Games

-As there is no disk drive emulation, only "onefiled games" can be played.
+Since only a rudimentary disk drive emulation is available, only a few "multi-load" games can be played (e.g. Summer Games, World Games, The Dallas Quest).
-Most of the games tested work well.
-A few games have minor graphics glitches.
-Only a small number of the games tested do not work.
+Most of the single filed games tested work well.
+A few games have minor graphics glitches and a small number of the games tested do not work at all.